 - Payment: by cheque or cash at the beginning of each session, or via bank transfer prior the session.

+To book an appointment, please get in touch directly with Jenny via email.
 If you are unsure about what your needs are, phone calls or emails to answer your questions are available – time limited.

 Appointments missed without 48 hours notice will incur the full session fee.